alexander-pick/MKMTool/README.md

 The base algorithm is called "TOSS" - Traversal of Other Seller's Stock.
 It is based on analyzing "similar items" being sold.
 This is a sequence of cards sold by **other** MKM users in **the same country as you** that are the same as the one you are trying to sell.
 "The same" means they have the same name, expansion, foil/nonfoil, signed/altered and playset/single statuses.
 Condition is always either the same or better and will be discussed later.
 Once the sequence is determined, the price is computed based either on the average or on the lowest or highest prices from the sequence.
 The sequence is always ordered from the cheapest items up.
 If the algorithm at some points finds out that it does not need another similar item, it stops reading them and just the ones found so far are used to compute the price.
 Hence the prices will always be a bit skewed towards the cheaper offers.

 If you have a commercial account (professional or powerseller), you can also use price guides instead of / in combination with TOSS (the API does not provide the necessary request to non-commercial sellers, not MKMTool's fault).

+ When Update Price is running (not in bot mode) you can stop it by pressing the update price button again.
+MKMTool will finish processing the current article (can take a few seconds if it is waiting on some API request) and then send to Cardmarket the articles that were already computed but not yet sent (normally MKMTool sends them in batches of 100).

+MKMTool remembers the number of the last updated (sent to Cardmarket) article.
+If price update finishes prematurely (closing MKMTool or stopping price update), next time you run Price Update a message box will ask you if you want to continue from the last time or restart.
+Note that if your stock has changed significantly, some articles can be missed if you continue: MKMTool remembers simply how many articles were processed, not which ones.

 The following figure shows the settings window.
 Each of the parameters will now be described in details, going from top to bottom, left to right: